 Associate Professor in Public Policy (Global Public Policy), Oxford

 Senior Research Fellow, Oxford Internet Institute, Oxford

 Associate Professor in Sustainable Urban Development; Fellow of Kellogg College, University of Oxford

 Assessment will be based on a final group Power Point presentation revisiting a range of topics covered during the course.
-Two programme tutors will supervise the final presentation, and grade all students accordingly.
+Programme tutors will supervise the final presentation, and grade all students accordingly.